voicegain/platform/ANNOUNCE.md

+### German and Spanish language available

+Voicegain Speech-to-Text Platform now supports German and Spanish languages in addition to English.
+If you would like to enable either of those languages on your account please email us at support@voicegain.ai

 ### Maintenance release 1.27.1 has been rescheduled to 3/29/2021 between 6:00pm and 9pm CST.

 This release fixes the following issues: